-This month we're featuring SOMEWHERE NOWHERE, the brand founded by Rex Lo and Elly Cheng in London.
+This month we're featuring SOMEWHERE NOWHERE, the brand founded in London by Rex Lo and Elly Cheng.
 We got the chance to chat to the women behind the brand to find out more about their brand identity, their work ethics and their journey.

 We’d love to know more about your career journey so far...what inspired you to start your own brand?